-The core purpose of this policy is the prohibition of sexual harassment and retaliation.
+The core purpose of this policy is the prohibition of Sex Based Harassment and retaliation.
 When an alleged violation of this policy is reported, the allegations are subject to resolution using Alvernia University process outlined below and as determined by the Title IX Coordinator, and as detailed below.